seank/freeems-loader/README.md

 [GitHub](https://github.com/seank/FreeEMS-SerialIO).

 **Please note**: If you do not have this installed, you will receive a build error like this:
-make: *** No rule to make target `/usr/local/lib/libSerialIO.so.0.1.1', needed by `FreeEMS-Loader'.
-Stop.
+`make: *** No rule to make target `/usr/local/lib/libSerialIO.so.0.1.1', needed by `FreeEMS-Loader'.
+Stop.`

 ### LINUX USERS

-To build and run this application please run the following commands:
+**To build and run this application please run the following commands:

-1. <apt-get update && apt-get install  qt4-qmake libqt4-dev>
+1. `sudo apt-get update && sudo apt-get install  qt4-qmake libqt4-dev g++`

-2. Simply type <qmake && make> from the src/ directory and hit enter!
+2. Simply type `qmake && make` from the src/ directory and hit enter!
-2a.
-For Fedora users type <qmake-qt4 && make>
+	2-a.
+For Fedora users type `qmake-qt4 && make`

-3. execute your freshly built loader by typing <./FreeEMS_Loader>
+3. execute your freshly built loader by typing `./FreeEMS_Loader`

 It's as easy as that!